Horizon Air: Current fleet

-Historical fleet
+Former fleet

-Aircraft operated by Horizon Air in the past include:
+Horizon Air has previously operated the following aircraft:

 Aircraft livery

-At the start of the carrier, Horizon had a painted sunrise with a small beach with capitalized words saying "Horizon".
+At the start of the carrier, Horizon livery had a painted sunrise with a small beach with capitalized words saying "Horizon".
 Until 2011, the Horizon Air livery was very similar to that of its parent, Alaska Airlines, except for a dark red (rather than blue) cheatline, and the tail featured a stylized sunset logo, rather than an Eskimo.
-Eight Q400s and one E175 are currently painted in special liveries.
+Two E175s are currently painted in special liveries.
 Some Dash 8-100s and Q200s (no longer in service with Horizon Air) had names of various destinations preceded by "Great City of" or "Great Cities of" printed on the front of the airplane.
 The first Dash 8-100, N811PH was dedicated as the "Great Cities of Seattle/Tacoma" and the second airplane, N812PH was the "Great City of Portland".
 N824PH was dedicated as the "Great Cities of Pullman/Moscow" on one side and the "Great Cities of Moscow/Pullman" on the other side.
 N363PH (Q200) was the first airplane to incorporate the "deep bing cherry red" on the underside of the engine nacelle.
 This became the standard for Horizon's brand livery as well as the current Alaska Airlines livery.
 Prior to this change, the underside of the nacelle was painted "Horizon White".

 On January 25, 2011, Horizon Air announced it was retiring its public brand and adopting the trademark Eskimo of its sister company, Alaska Airlines, on its fleet.
 Horizon's Bombardier Q400 fleet was repainted with a new scheme prominently featuring "Alaska" across the fuselage and the Eskimo on the tail.
 The planes continue to include a small Horizon logo on the sides of the aircraft, which now appears in Alaska's dark blue color.

 On March 5, 2019, Horizon introduced a themed livery in celebration of Horizon's heritage.
 Bombardier Q400 #N421QX featured stripes down the side in the traditional Horizon colors and the sunset logo on the tail.
 The aircraft made its inaugural flight from Yakima to Seattle, the route of Horizon's first ever flight.

 Services

 On-board meals and beverages

 Flight time permitting, passengers in the main cabin are offered a complimentary small snack (cookie, nuts or a snack mix) and a beverage.

-Horizon, like its parent airline Alaska, focuses on serving and selling items produced by West Coast.
-Coffee from fellow Seattle company Starbucks is served on all flights.
-Horizon Air was the first airline in the world to serve Starbucks coffee onboard its flights, beginning on February 1, 1990.
-Horizon's parent company, Alaska began serving Starbucks on February 1, 2012.
+Horizon, like its parent airline Alaska, focuses on serving and selling items produced on and inspired by the West Coast.
+Coffee from Portland-based Stumptown Coffee Roasters is served on all flights.

 Horizon's aircraft are equipped with a First Class cabin and Premium Class cabin and offer a similar onboard experience to that of Alaska, with complimentary meals in First Class and complimentary alcoholic beverages in both classes.